AndreaPontrandolfo/AndreaPontrandolfo/README.md

 ### Hi there 👋🏻👋🏼👋🏽👋🏾👋🏿

-🛠 I am a Tech Lead @ Velasca, from Milan, Italy 🇮🇹
+🛠 Tech Lead @ Velasca, from Italy!

 Open-source enthusiast and proud author of [Sheriff](https://www.eslint-config-sheriff.dev/)!